On cycles and merge trees: Introduction

 The goal of this paper is to extend the theory of merge trees and discrete Morse theory to include cycles.
-More specifically, given any 1-dimensional regular CW complex (i.e. a graph with or without multiedges) equipped with a discrete Morse function, we define a generalized induced Morse labeled merge tree (\Cref{iMlT}) associated to this discrete Morse function.
+More specifically, given any 1-dimensional CW complex (i.e.~a graph with or without multiedges) equipped with a dMf, we define a generalized induced Morse labeled merge tree (\Cref{iMLT}) associated to this dMf.
 The generalized induced Morse labeled merge tree keeps track of not only component birth, death, and merge information but also cycle birth information via a node with a single child.
-After defining some basic properties, we introduce an equivalence relation on regular connected graphs called component-merge equivalence (cm-equivalence, \Cref{cmequiv}) and show that there is a one-to-one correspondence between the set of cm-equivalence classes of discrete Morse functions with only critical cells and the set of isomorphism classes of generalized Morse labeled merge tree in \Cref{DmfongraphvsMltree}.
+After defining some basic properties, we introduce an equivalence relation on connected graphs called component-merge equivalence (CM equivalence, \Cref{cmequiv}) and show that there is a one-to-one correspondence between the set of CM equivalence classes of dMfs with only critical cells and the set of isomorphism classes of generalized Morse labeled merge trees (\Cref{DmfongraphvsMltree}).
 In addition, we determine when a given generalized merge tree can be realized by an induced Morse function on a graph without multiedges.
-Unlike the case of merge trees, not all generalized merge trees can be realized. \Cref{thm: gmt chracterization} gives a simple counting condition for when a generalized merge tree can be realized.
+Unlike the case of merge trees, not all generalized merge trees can be realized. \Cref{thm: gmt chracterization} gives a simple counting condition for when a generalized merge tree can be realized by a dMf on a simple graph.
 The proof is constructive and builds off of the merge tree construction in \cite[Theorem 5.9]{brueggemann2021merge}.
-Finally in \Cref{section cancel critical}, we give an algorithm on merge tree induced by a discrete Morse function in order to cancel critical cells of the discrete Morse function.
+Finally in \Cref{section cancel critical}, we give an algorithm on merge trees induced by a dMf in order to cancel critical cells of the dMf.
 The algorithm allows for some options depending on whether one wishes to preserve homeomorphism type of the graph or find an optimal matching.
-We briefly compare the algorithm to similar algorithms from the literature \cite{LEWINER2003221,RandScoville2020}.
+We briefly compare the algorithm to some similar algorithms from the literature \cite{LEWINER2003221,RandScoville2020}.
+In the last section, we consider possible future directions and applications.